 Banophen Side Effects

-Note: This page contains information about the side effects of diphenhydramine.
-Some of the dosage forms included on this document may not apply to the brand name Banophen.
+Note: This document contains side effect information about diphenhydramine.
+Some of the dosage forms listed on this page may not apply to the brand name Banophen.

 For the Consumer

 Applies to diphenhydramine: oral capsules and tablets, parenteral injection

 Sedation, sleepiness, dizziness, disturbed coordination, epigastric distress, thickening of bronchial secretions.